vijayv/vijayv.github.io/_posts/2015-04-03-Premier League Head to Head.md

 <body>

 <div id="title">
-  <p class="lead">A d3 chord diagram of the English Premier League's (arguably) top 5 teams and the number of wins they've recorded over each others in their respective histories.</p>
+  <p class="lead">A d3 chord diagram of the English Premier League's top 5 (arguably) teams and the number of wins they've recorded over each other in their respective histories.</p>
 </div>

 <div id="instructions">